jarrettm98/azure-compute-and-networking/README.md

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/88732a7f-c8b5-4c32-a8f1-e634485f0d3a)

 After Wireshark is installed, search for Wireshark in the start menu and launch it.
-When it is launched, click Ethernet, then click the shark fin symbol in the top left.
+When it is launched, click "Ethernet", then click the shark fin symbol in the top left.

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/b821b636-f259-4678-87bb-0c231f68eeb0)